Focus and Scope

 Sources of Support

 The Chronicles is an online publication first published in January 2013.
 It has completed eight years of publication.
-Through April 2021, the journal has published 508 articles and five supplements.
+Through April 2021, the Journal has published 508 articles and five supplements.
 Its platform is provided by the Open Journal Systems/Public Knowledge Project.
-Its publisher is Aptara, Inc. in Falls Church, Virginia.
+Aptara creates the final folio for publication and charges the journal its standard rates for this service (Aptara, Inc. in Falls Church, Virginia).